Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

 Now you can run the project again.
-You will see similar output as in option one.
+You will see similar output as in option one where you'll see the Legacy and Token22 tokens owned by the user.

 That's it!
 If you get stuck at any step, you can find the complete code in [this lab's repository's](https://github.com/Unboxed-Software/token22-in-the-client/) `main` branch.